Students "yarn bomb" WT stairwells to add color, line, and texture to the spaces

 Middle School years are a time of unprecedented development when a constellation of interests and talents converges.

-At WT we embrace this transitional time by focusing on four main needs: Autonomy, Competence, Relationships, and Fun.
+At our private middle school in Pittsburgh, we embrace this transitional time in preparation for Upper School by focusing on four main needs: Autonomy, Competence, Relationship, and Fun.

 Through the Developmental Designs approach to student learning, we build from the Lower School Responsive Classroom strategies to address the unique social-emotional and academic needs of our Middle School students.